Advanced Alpine Mountaineering Course - Wanaka Mountain Guides

-Advanced Alpine Climbing Course
+Advanced Alpine Mountaineering Course

-Advanced Alpine Climbing Course
+Advanced Alpine Mountaineering Course

 The Advanced Alpine Mountaineering Course develops the skills and refines the strategy and tactics to attempt bigger and more technical alpine climbing objectives in New Zealand and overseas.
 We take small groups or established climbing partnerships and coach them to achieve more challenging alpine climbing and mountaineering objectives.